psyinfra/onyo/README.md

     The values can be updated with e.g.:
     - `onyo config history.interactive "tig --follow"`
     - `onyo config history.non-interactive "git --no-pager log --follow"`

-## Advanced

-A folder can also bundle multiple assets together into a larger asset, such as a server with a separately tracked network card, or a laptop with a specific software license.

-TODO:
-- what is the file-name to describe the folder-asset?
-  - server (tracked) and a NIC (tracked)
-  - laptop (tracked) and software license (tracked)

-If licensing is attached to a particular machine (such as an OEM licence), then it is best encoded as a metadata field.
-If the license is transferable, then the laptop asset should be converted to a folder, and the license moved into it.

 ## Commands